postsharp/Metalama.Documentation/content/conceptual/troubleshooting/troubleshooting-unattended-build.md

 ## Step 1.
 Create diagnostics.json on your local machine

-You can follow the other articles in this chapter to learn how to create a `diagnostics.json` file for the scenario you want to troubleshoot.
+You can follow the other articles in this chapter to learn how to create a `diagnostics.json` file for troubleshooting a specific scenario.

 ### Example: enabling logging